Why is Everest Base Camp Trek So Popular

 Everest Base Camp with various side trips for Acclimatization

 On a trek to Everest base camp, trekkers can enjoy a day lovely village/town at Namche Bazaar.
 Which is at an altitude of 3,440 m high, a perfect place and height for acclimatization.
-Before heading towards higher areas and to Everest base camp, which is very necessary and important to have an acclimatization day.
+Before heading toward higher areas and to the Everest base camp, it is very necessary and important to have an acclimatization day.

-Namche Bazaar offers various exciting scenic spots to support acclimatization where one can take a short hike Park museum.
+Namche Bazaar offers various exciting scenic spots to support acclimatization where one can take a short hike to Sherpa Museum.
 An interesting place to get information about the high Khumbu from local culture, flora-fauna, and mountaineering history.
 The top of Namche Bazaar close to Sagarmatha National Park Headquarters provides excellent views of Mt.
 Everest.
 Includes Lhotse, Nuptse, and Ama Dablam with an array of peaks and beautiful dramatic landscapes.

 For a longer day hike visit the Khumjung and Khunde villages, located on a glacial valley, a nice quant village.
 Larger than Namche Bazaar with an old monastery treasure the scalp of a Yeti.
 Trekkers can witness the ginger-colored Yeti scalp kept in a glass box, after a tour of the Khumjung monastery.